maize-genetics/phg_v2/docs/build_and_load.md

 > TileDB instances.

 > [!NOTE]
-> The names of the new annotated samples will be the same as the
+> FASTA files can be either uncompressed or compressed.
+If
-> file names found in the `--fasta-list` parameter.
+> compressed, the extension should be `*.gz`.

 Once finished, this command will produce FASTA files with the name of the sample from the keyfile appended to each header line.
 For